scottboehmer/megamek-unit-digest/units/aeron_strike_vtol/aeron_strike_vtol.md

 - Duchy of Andurien
 - Federated Suns
+- Magistracy of Canopus
 - Republic of the Sphere

 ### Dark Ages

 - Duchy of Andurien
 - Federated Suns
+- Magistracy of Canopus
 - Republic of the Sphere

 ### ilClan

 - Duchy of Andurien
 - Federated Suns
+- Magistracy of Canopus